kachkaev/website/README.md

   This enables custom 404 pages which are i18n-aware, but requires manual updates to `existingPathnamePatterns` each time a new app route is added.
   Thus, the current workaround is error-prone, especially for apps that have a lot of routes.

-- **No progress bar when navigating between pages**
+- **Progress bar for page navigation may need improvement**
   I like using [`nprogress`](https://www.npmjs.com/package/nprogress) in apps with client-side navigation between pages.
   A progress bar improves the perceived performance of the app and makes it feel more responsive.
-  Unfortunately, `nprogress` does not work well with Next.js apps that use server components.
+  Unfortunately, established approaches to integrating `nprogress` with Next.js do not work with server components.

-  I hope to find a solution to this problem in the future.
+  I hope to find a good solution to this problem in the future, but in the meantime, I have implemented a custom solution in [`app/[locale]/layout/next-app-nprogress.tsx`](app/[locale]/layout/next-app-nprogress.tsx).

   Related issues:

   - https://github.com/vercel/next.js/issues/45499
   - https://github.com/apal21/nextjs-progressbar/issues/86